 On a related note, be careful what you book through your hotel’s concierge desk.

 Here is a little secret:

-Many hotels actually outsource the tickets agent desk to a third-party company that staffs hotel desks around the city.
-In other cases, the concierges themselves can sell you tickets for shows and attractions.
-However, in either case, the seller almost always has a monetary incentive to sell you that particular bus tour, Broadway show, or any other excursion, so don’t expect to get objective/unbiased advice or even the best price.
+Many hotels actually outsource the ticket agent desk to a third-party company.
+In other cases, the concierges themselves sell you tickets for shows and attractions.
+In either case, the seller almost always gains a commission, so you don’t always get objective advice or even the best price.

 Don’t be afraid to get off the beaten path

 While this may sound like a travel cliché, you’d be surprised how many tourists spend most of their time in or around the really famous places and landmarks.
 And, of course, it’s important to visit these places, but New York offers so much more than a shortlist of easily identifiable sights (you can probably name them right now).

 There are a lot of layers to this great city, and to discover them, you have to venture out of the main tourist comfort zones.
 Safety is not an issue, as serious crime in NYC remains near record lows.